Kinovarobotics/kinova-movo/docs/Concepts/c_using_demos.md

 -------------------------------------------------------------------------------------------------------
 movo_demos:
+	There are 2 sets of launch files, one for simulation (replace XXX by sim) and one for the robot when connected(replace XXX by robot)
 	XXX = robot [When you connect to the robot, ROS MASTER is Movo2] and sim [In simulation, ROS_MASTER is your computer] XXX_map_nav.launch: Opens Rviz and Gazebo to navigate in a map.
 The map should be added in movo_demos/maps and the XXX_map_nav.launch file.
 		To use the demo, you click on 2D pose estimate and click on the start point of the map.
 This will be the initial pose of the robot.
 		Then, you click on 2D Nav goal to set a goal for the robot.
 The robot will then naviguate to that position using the map and the sensors of the base.